kongkikaN/Airport-Info/README.md

 # Airport

-airport.inc.php is a php class to get airport data by IATA Code.
+airport.inc.php is a php class to get airport data by IATA or ICAO Code.
 This class uses the 'Airport info' API as described on https://rapidapi.com/Active-api/api/airport-info/endpoints